argonautproject/us-core-patient-data-feed/README.md

 ## 3. Supported Resources and Standardized Filters

-The table below defines the resources and their associated standardized filters for the Patient Feed.
+The table below defines the resources and their US Core search parameters for the Patient Feed.
 Servers may choose to support any subset of these resources and filters, as long as they meet the requirements described in _Conformance_.

 Table 1: Resources and Filters for the Patient Data Feed